|

 "It is my experience," she said, "that people

 to find what they need whenever they need it.
-But if someone then
+If someone introduces

 Thranduil laughed "You may well be right, mell nín,"